aria-ml/dataeval/docs/source/concepts/Binning.md

 :::

-A pair with a true dependence of 0.64 — a strong relationship by any standard — is flagged at 16 bins and is not flagged at 2 or 3. **The coarser the cut, the more dependence a pair must carry before `is_correlated` fires.**
+A pair with a true dependence of 0.64 — a strong relationship by any standard — is flagged at 16 bins and is not flagged at 2. **The coarser the cut, the more dependence a pair must carry before `is_correlated` fires.**

-Most of that is the cut doing its job: two binary variables cut from a strongly correlated pair genuinely are less dependent than the values they came from, and reporting less is correct.
-Part of it is the ceiling above, which is an artifact.
-Either way, the number to compare a `factors` score against is not 1.0 but the ceiling for that pair, and the level counts are worth reading beside the scores:
+What remains after the ceiling is divided out is the cut doing its job: two binary variables cut from a strongly correlated pair genuinely are less dependent than the values they came from, and reporting less is correct.
+It does mean a declared cutoff — which is usually coarse, two or three bins — buys its meaning at the price of sensitivity, and that a pair sitting just under the threshold is worth re-reading at a finer cut before concluding anything.
+The level counts are worth reading beside the scores:

 ```python
 [len(np.unique(md.factor_data[:, i])) for i in range(md.factor_data.shape[1])]